 It is obviously a given that you would have rice in North Korea.
 This usually comes in the form of an individual rice bowl given to you at some point in the meal.
 This can be white rice or brown rice.
 Some restaurants in Pyongyang may also give you a Korean dish which is called a “Bibimbap“.
 This is a Korean rice bowl with a fried egg, spices, vegetables, beef and a special chilli paste to add into it.
 To eat a Bibimbap, you are to mix everything to together first to create a blend and therein creates its unique, compelling taste

-There is a possibility you will be taken to Pyongyang’s hotpot restaurant.
-I expect most readers to know what a hot-pot is, so I’ll just quickly go through the procedure.
-Here, you will be given an individual hot-pot and stove that you put beef and vegetables into.
-It’s pretty tasty and ensures an enjoyable experience
+There is a possibility you will be taken to Pyongyang’s hotpot restaurant, situated near Juche Tower.
+I expect most readers to roughly know what a hot-pot is, so I’ll just quickly go through the procedure.
+Here, you will be given an individual hot-pot and stove that you put meat (usually pork) and vegetables (cabbage, lettuce, mushrooms) into, creating a delicious broth like result with plenty to dig into.
+It’s tasty, fun and ensures an enjoyable experience

 Korean Fried Chicken